 Enquiries or advice about applications for site authorisation (i.e. site specific assessments and access requests) should be directed to the relevant Research Governance Officer.
 The NSW Research Governance Officers directory lists contact details and facility information including locations and services covered.

-Site Specific Assessment of research proposals
+Site Specific Assessment

 Site Specific Assessment is required for sites under the control of a NSW public health organisation, even if the project has low or negligible risk to participants, if the project involves one or more of the following activities: